-My hope is that our friends, families, and communities can learn about grief and how to sit with others who are grieving.
+My hope with Lauren and Loss is that our friends, families, and communities can learn about grief and how to sit with others who are grieving.
 It is very typical for people to want to fix one’s pain, say something meaningful, encourage them or avoid grievers all together because of fear and discomfort.
 Grievers don’t need to hear that “everything happens for a reason” or “at least you weren’t further along.”
 Those platitudes only minimize one’s experience and feelings.
 And grievers don’t need any blame.
 They need your presence and your support to grieve in whatever way one might need to.
 There is no map, there is no specific process, and there is no end to grief.
 The truth is, we will all experience loss and we all need the space and encouragement to let ourselves feel what we need to feel.

 Lastly, I want women experiencing pregnancy loss to know that your feelings are valid.
 You get to put yourself first and you do not owe anyone anything.
 You can tell people when the things they say and do are not helpful or kind.
 You can say no to invites and baby showers or distance yourself from others.
 If you need a therapist, find one.
 If you need medication, take it.
 If you need extra time off work, schedule it.
 Do whatever you need, there is no shame in taking the time to care for your broken heart and body.
 Miscarriage is a trauma.
 It matters.
 It is big.
 Put yourself first, be open to your process, and take your time.
 I am so sorry you are going through this.
 Be kind to yourselves, mamas.